jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 layout: post
 title: Building BeagleBone Black Systems with Yocto
 description: "Building customized systems for the BeagleBone Black using tools from the Yocto Project"
-date: 2015-06-08 12:00:00
+date: 2015-06-24 17:15:00
 categories: beaglebone
 tags: [linux, beaglebone, yocto]
 ---

-These instructions are for building generic developer systems for [BeagleBone Black][beagleboard] boards primarily for C/C++ and Qt programmers.
+These instructions are for building generic developer systems for [BeagleBone Black][beagleboard] boards primarily for C, C++ and Qt programmers.

 The [Yocto][yocto] motto is *"It's not an embedded Linux distribution – it creates a custom one for you"*.

-The `meta-bbb` layer described below **should** be modified by you for your own particular project.
+The `meta-bbb` layer described below **should** be modified for your own particular project.

-The two *images* contained in `meta-bbb` are examples with some common packages that I like to use.
+The *image recipes* under `meta-bbb/images` are examples with a few common packages I find useful.

 The Yocto version is `1.8.0` the `[fido]` branch.

-The Linux `4.1.0-rc8` kernel comes from the [Linux stable][linux-stable] repository.
+The Linux `4.1.0` kernel comes from the [Linux stable][linux-stable] repository.

 `sysvinit` is used for the init system.